 To ensure the data is consistent between LON and NYC, you can push state from NYC to LON.

-Pushing state to offline sites brings them back online.
+• Pushing state to offline clusters brings them back online.

-State transfer overwrites only data that exists on both sites, the originating site and the receiving site.
-Infinispan does not delete data.
+• State transfer overwrites only data that exists on both cluster and does not delete data.

 For example, "k2" exists on LON and NYC. "k2" is removed from NYC while LON is offline.
 When you bring LON back online, "k2" still exists at that location.
 If you push state from NYC to LON, the transfer does not affect "k2" on LON.

-In this case the state transfer from NYC does not overwrite "k1,v2" because that modification happened after you initiated the push.
+In this scenario, the state transfer from NYC does not overwrite "k1,v2" because that modification happened after you initiated the push.

 Automatic state transfer